DazEdword/synology-toolset/README.md

 ## Setup

 ### Credentials
 Valid credentials are expected to be stored locally, allowing the tools to connect to the device via local network.
-Fill in the following credentials in the `.env.private` file:
+Fill in the following credentials in your `credentials` file:

 1. IP: E.g. `192.168.1.35`
 2. Port: `5000` for http, or `5001` for https